The following information does not apply to consumer insurance contracts entered into or renewed after 5 October 2021.

 After 5 October 2021, the duty of disclosure described in this section only applies to business policies.

 Insurers’ responsibility to inform

-Under section 22 of the IC A written law made by parliament.
-Also called an ‘Act of parliament’, ‘statute’ or legislation., before a An agreement that the law will enforce. of insurance is entered into, the insurer must clearly inform a Under the Australian Consumer Law, a person who buys goods or services for less than $40 000 or for personal or home use., in writing, of the general nature and effect of the duty of disclosure, including the consequences of non-disclosure.
+Under section 22 of the Insurance Contracts Act 1984 (Cth) (‘IC Act’), before a contract of insurance is entered into, the insurer must clearly inform a consumer, in writing, of the general nature and effect of the duty of disclosure, including the consequences of non-disclosure.

 The insurer is responsible for proving that it has complied with section 22.